lucasthormann/lucasthormann.github.io/README.md

 # ***Personal Website***
-* This software is my first attempt at creating a website.
-I've decided to implement it in the form of a resume for utility sake.
+* This is my first attempt at creating a website.
+I've decided to implement it in the form of a light resume/portfolio for utility sake.

 **Clone Repo**
 ```